sr4136/IG-Import/README.md

 # IG Import & Functionality

+The result of this work can be seen on my [photo blog](https://steverudolfi.com/photography/).

 ## Considerations & Caveats:
 - Improvements:
 	- Could & should this be broken into multiple plugins-- one for the import functionality and one for the block & styles?
 Probably.
 Definitely.